openenclave/openenclave/docs/DesignDocs/CustomAttestation.md

 desired UUID.
 The generated data will have the UUID in its header.
 The user can call the analogue of `oe_verify_report` to verify the data and the Open Enclave runtime can use this UUID to determine what plugin verification routine to run.

+The plug-in model also exposes a new set of functions that support collaterals.

 ### Plugin API